Getting to know Jodhpur

-Ganesh Temple is located at a distance of 5 km from the city of Jodhpur in Ratananda.
-This 150 year old Ganesh Temple was built where the statue had been found.
+Ganesh Temple is located at a distance of 5 km from the city of Jodhpur in Ramananda.
+This 150-year-old Ganesh Temple was built where the statue had been found.
 A large number of devotees visit this temple to offer their prayers to the God.
 The temple houses this statue of Lord Ganesh which is 8 feet high and 5 feet wide.
 Devotees visit this temple in huge numbers to offer prayers to the elephant god Ganesh.

-Close to our Haveli there were many rooftop traditional Rajasthani restaurants.
-I was happy try few of them and they were so delicious and cheap.
-Among the food I tried Idly, Dosa and the bottomless Thali was unbelievably good , something you have to try.
+Close to our Haveli, there were many rooftop traditional Rajasthani restaurants.
+I was happy to try a few of them and they were so delicious and cheap.
+Among the food I tried Idly, Dosa and the bottomless Thali was unbelievably good, something you have to try.

-It worth to try Indique Restaurant, this candlelit rooftop restaurant at the Pal Haveli hotel is the perfect place for a unforgettable dinner, with excellent views to the clock tower, the fort and Umaid Bhawan.
-We enjoyed their delicious traditional tandoori, biryanis and spicy curries, but the Rajasthani mutton curry was outstanding ofcourse after having few bottles of Kingfisher.
-The below top right corner picture is from our great experience at this restaurant.
+It worth to try Indique Restaurant, this candlelit rooftop restaurant at the Pal Haveli hotel is the perfect place for an unforgettable dinner, with excellent views of the clock tower, the fort and Umaid Bhawan.
+We enjoyed their delicious traditional tandoori, biryanis and spicy curries, but the Rajasthani mutton curry was outstanding of course after having few bottles of Kingfisher.
+The top right corner picture is from our great experience at this restaurant.

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.